 Northern Illinois University Public Access Defibrillator (PAD) program is in the forefront of providing defibrillators or AED's (Automatic External Defibrillator) campus wide.
 Currently there are over 60 units in various locations at the DeKalb campus.
 In addition, AED's are located at Hoffman Estates, Naperville, Rockford campuses and Lorado Taft.
-Maintenance of these units are coordinated by the Environmental Health and Safety.
+Maintenance of these units is coordinated by the Department of Environmental Health and Safety.

 In addition to having AED's on campus, several employees have been trained in CPR and the use of an AED.

-CPR and First Aid courses are provided by American Heart Association certified instructor.
+CPR and First Aid courses are provided by an American Heart Association certified instructor.

 The Healthcare Provider course includes adult, child and infant CPR and use of an AED (defibrillator).
 The initial class is generally four hours long.
 Refresher classes are two hours long.